Dameon1/quickServerSQL/README.md

 [![Build Status](https://travis-ci.org/Dameon1/quickServerSQL.svg?branch=master)](https://travis-ci.org/Dameon1/quickServerSQL)

+## Overview
-- This application is being designed for basic CRUD operations using MySQL and PostgreSQL
+- This application is a basic boilerplate for basic CRUD operations using MySQL and PostgreSQL.

-- It has a public folder with HTML , CSS and Javscript to see a client.
+- It has a public folder with HTML , CSS and Javscript using jQuery to see results in a browser.

+## Instructions
+- Create a directory that you want to work in.
+- Change directly into that directory.
+- Git clone this repository.
+- Change into this folder.
+- Run 'npm install'.
+- Optionally you can run 'npm test' to ensure everything is working.